sumor-cloud/git/README.md

 const commit1 = await repository.currentCommit() // get current commit

-const commit2 = await repository.checkout('<target commit>') // can be a branch or a tag or a commit
+await repository.checkout('<target commit>') // can be a branch or a tag or a commit const commit2 = await repository.currentCommit() // get current commit

 // if you installed Github Desktop, you can use below command to open it in Github Desktop await repository.github()